-One of the most frequently asked questions among government job aspirants is “What is UPSC Exam?”Well, UPSC Exam or more commonly known as IAS Exam is formally the UPSC Civil Services Examination.
-The UPSC Civil Services Examination(CSE) is one of the examinations conducted by the Union Public Service Commission to recruit suitable candidates into civil services of India including IAS, IPS, IFS, and other allied services.
-This examination is conducted in three phases namely UPSC Prelims, UPSC Main, and the personality Test or UPSC Interview.
+The UPSC Exam, more commonly known as the IAS Exam, is one of the examinations conducted by the Union Public Service Commission to recruit suitable candidates for civil services in India, including IAS, IPS, IFS, and other allied services.
+This examination takes place in three phases- UPSC Prelims, UPSC Main, and finally, the Personality Test or Interview Round.

-The first phase of the IAS Exam is UPSC Preliminary Examination which is the screening test and thus is qualifying in nature.
-The score obtained in the UPSC Prelims exam is not calculated in the final merit.
-However, the score in GS Paper-I is essential to determine the cutoff of the UPSC Prelims Exam.
-The IAS Prelims Exam paper consists of two papers that are objective-type MCQ-based as opposed to UPSC Civil Services Mains Exam.
-The UPSC Mains Exam is a descriptive exam consisting of nine papers.
+The first phase of the UPSC Civil Services Exam, the UPSC Preliminary Examination, is the screening round, and is thus qualifying in nature.
+The score obtained in the UPSC Prelims is not counted in the final merit.
+The UPSC Prelims consists of two papers that are objective type, MCQ based, as opposed to the UPSC Main, which is a descriptive exam consisting of 9 papers.

 In this article, we will discuss what is the UPSC exam, eligibility, IAS exam syllabus, UPSC Exam pattern, and other important details related to IAS Exam.